Latex Mattress Buying Guide

 Latex Hybrid Mattresses:

-The Freedom Sleep comes in the “universal comfort” firmness option scoring 6 out of 10 on the firmness scale (10 being the firmest).
-The top comfort layer which utilizes Avena latex foam does a good job at providing responsiveness and push-back and preventing you from sinking into the foam layers underneath, while the foam transition and support layers do a good job at adapting to your body weight and contouring your body during sleep.
+The Awara comes in the “universal comfort” firmness option scoring 6,5 out of 10 on the firmness scale (10 being the firmest).
+The top comfort layer utilizes all-natural and organic certified Dunlop latex foam and does a good job at providing cool and contouring sleeping surface while having enough responsiveness and push-back to prevent you from sinking into the mattress too much.

-The mattress also prevents the build-up of heat and sleeps quite cool due to its breathable cover, Avena latex foam, and the gel-infused memory foam used in its construction.
+The mattress also prevents the build-up of heat and sleeps quite cool due to its breathable cover, Dunlop latex foam, and the pocketed coils used in its construction.

-The Freedom Sleep mattress is priced very well given the quality it delivers, and it comes in at $599 for a queen (or $549 after using our MFT coupon).
+The Awara mattress is priced very well given the quality it delivers, and it comes in at $1299 for a queen, but you can also use our MFT200 coupon and save $200.

 ($1399 for a Queen size.Click here for the best price on Avocado. )